Kylie Jenner Trolled Over New Wax Figure, ‘She’s Already Plastic!’

 Back in 2016, fans slammed Kim Kardashian’s little sister as being “disgustingly fake” while accused her of not only having a breast augmentation to alter the size of her breasts but also of allegedly having a possible butt augmentation to make her derriere bigger.

-Kylie hit back at the rumors months prior, flat out denying that she’d had surgery on her boobs, butt or face despite the allegations.
+Kylie hit back at the rumors months prior, flat out denying that she’d had surgery on her boobs, butt, or face despite the allegations.

 “No a** implants,” Jenner said during a candid chat on her official app per E!
 News, where she claimed her changing figure was down the fact that she had gained around 16 pounds and not because she’s had any kind of plastic surgery.